ZACATTACKU2/vrtp/README.md

 # vrtp

-vrtps is shrot for V.R.
+vrtps is short for V.R.
 Transfer Protocol